SPRAY NOZZLES FOR PRODUCT COOLING APPLICATIONS

 Conveyor cooling: cooling cans, bottles, and jars after processing and pasteurization

-Extrusion cooling: accelerate the cooling of extruded products such as wires, tubing, etc. as they travel through a dedicated cooling zone
+Extrusion cooling: accelerate the cooling of extruded products such as rubber, steel, wires, tubing, etc. as they travel through a dedicated cooling zone

 Complex casting cooling: evenly cooling complex components/castings with varying wall thickness